Sir Richard Wallace: The Collector

 SIR RICHARD WALLACE: THE COLLECTOR

 20 June 2018 - 6 January 2019

 In 2018, the Wallace Collection celebrated the 200th birthday of our founder, Sir Richard Wallace.

 The supposed illegitimate son of the Fourth Marquess of Hertford, Sir Richard Wallace unexpectedly inherited the Marquess’s dazzling collection of art, an act which was to change the direction of his own life and that of the masterpieces in his care.

 A major international philanthropist and cultural luminary of his time, yet also an enigmatic and private individual, Sir Richard believed in sharing his inheritance with a wider audience.
 He was also a prominent collector, adding extensively to the Collection prior to his death in 1890.

-There is also a full programme of events and family activities, ranging from Muso: Singing Wallace to Life a site specific performance by innovative theatre company Impropera, to The Knight in Art, four-week course inspired by Sir Richard’s passion for collecting arms and armour.
-Throughout 2018, our ‘Treasure of the Month’ series focuses on artworks collected by Sir Richard, with associated talks from our curators and a Sir Richard Wallace Trail throughout the museum, plus monthly film screenings exploring the world in which Sir Richard lived.
+There was also a full programme of events and family activities, ranging from Muso: Singing Wallace to Life, a site specific performance by innovative theatre company Impropera, to The Knight in Art, a four-week course inspired by Sir Richard’s passion for collecting arms and armour.
+Throughout 2018, the ‘Treasure of the Month’ series focused on artworks collected by Sir Richard, with associated talks from the curators, a Sir Richard Wallace Trail throughout the museum, plus monthly film screenings exploring the world in which Sir Richard lived.